Discover your home's history

 Although most of the architectural plans at the Archives are for public buildings or other significant structures, it's worth searching to see if your home was designed by a Vancouver area architectural or landscape architecture firm.

-Please note: Permission of the registered owner of a building must be obtained before viewing any architectural plans.
+Permission of the registered owner of a building must be obtained before viewing any architectural plans.
+Please contact the Archives about accessing restricted architectural records.

 Researching your home's history